leegaughanbrown/docs/src/pages/en/plugin-settings.md

 When you activate this option, OxyProps will create an OxyProps folder in Oxygen Editor stylesheets.

-Inside this forlder, it will create an OxyPropsTheme stylesheet.
+Inside this folder, it will create an OxyPropsTheme stylesheet.

 By default, all code in the stylesheet is commented, so it is inactive.